 Intel CPU: Core i7-2600K (3.4GHz)

-For our Intel build, our choice remains the Core i7-2600K, a four-core processor with 1MB of L2 cache (256KB per core) and 8MB of L2 cache.
-And as with our AMD recommendation, this Intel processor offers solid performance that you can improve further by overclocking it.
+For our Intel build, we're once again sticking with the Core i7-2600K, a four-core processor with 1MB of L2 cache (256KB per core) and 8MB of L2 cache.
+Faster processors are available from Intel, of course, but at this price point and with this budget, the i7-2600K can't be beat.

-We've updated our AMD motherboard pick as well, replacing our previous ASUS recommendation with another of the company's offerings.
-Also powered by the 990FX and SB950 chipsets, the ASUS Sabertooth 990FX motherboard offers four PCI-E 2.0 slots, four memory slots (with a max of 32GB of RAM), Gigabit LAN, integrated audio and six SATA 6Gb/s connections.
-And those looking to get the most bang for their money in terms of performance will be happy to learn that this motherboard makes overclocking easier.
+Powered by the 990FX and SB950 chipsets, this motherboard offers four PCI-E slots, four memory slots (with a max of 32GB of RAM), Gigabit LAN, integrated audio and seven SATA 6Gb/s.
+And if you're looking to overclock that AMD 3.6GHz FX-8150 CPU, this motherboard will let you do so easily.

 Intel Motherboard: MSI P67A-GD65 (P67)

-Meanwhile, our motherboard recommendation for the Intel build remains the MSI P67A-GD65.
+Similarly returning to the guide is our motherboard recommendation for the Intel build, the MSI P67A-GD65.
 The MSI P67A-GD65 is an LGA 1155 chipset motherboard that is powered by the Intel P67 chipset.
 It offers two PCI-E 2.0 x 16 slots, three PXI Express x1 slots, four memory slots (with support for up to 32GB of RAM), two USB 3.0 ports, eight USB 2.0 ports, two e-SATA ports, one IEEE1394 ports, gigabit LAN, integrated audio, four SATA 3GB/s connections and four SATA 6Gb/s connections.
 And overclocking, finally, is made easier by the addition of MSI's OC Genie II.

 Hard Drive: Western Digital Caviar Black 1.0TB (WD1002FAEX)

-We've tweaked our optical drive recommendation, going with another LiITE-ON model that offers an 8MB cache and SATA interface, the LITE-ON iHBS112.
-As with the previously recommended model, this optical drive can burn BD-R discs at 12x, BD-RE at 2x and DVD+R at 12x.
+With an 8MB cache and SATA interface, the LITE-ON iHBS112 drive remains our choice for the enthusiast gamer's build.
+It can burn BD-R discs at 12x, BD-RE at 2x, and DVD+R at 12x.

 Video Card: ASUS ENGTX560 GeForce GTX 560